katehu/katehu.github.io/index.md

 ![Profile Picture](profile.png){:width="250"}

- **Kate Hu** is a National Research Service Award postdoctoral fellow at Harvard University, developing methodologies to use auxiliary information embedded in time series and spatial data to adjust for unmeasured and mismeasured confounding bias.
+ **Kate Hu** is an Assistant Professor from the Department of Statistics at the Ohio State Universitya. , developing methodologies to use auxiliary information embedded in time series and spatial data to adjust for unmeasured and mismeasured confounding bias.
 She will join the Department of Statistics at Ohio State University in August 2024.
 Her research interests  include

  * Precision agriculture
  * Epidemiology